pandas-profiling project became what it is today due to the

 decided to open-source it under the MIT License.
 The package was named

 pandas-profiling as a contraction of pandas and data profiling.

 The idea was to enable the user to perform automated exploratory data

 analysis, beyond what the

 df.describe() function was offering and by

 abusing Jupyter’s HTML output.
 Since that start, human years of

 repetitive plotting and summary statistics have been saved from the

 Machine Learning community.

 Since May 2019, principal development has been taken over by Simon Brugman.
 The startup that he co-founded was an early adopter of the package, and he heavily invested in growing the package with experience brought from using it in the industry.
-Simon led the package through a huge refactor (99.5% was changed) and two major releases, and great collaborations, notably with Ian Eaves in visions.
+Simon led the package through a huge refactor (99.5% was changed) and two major releases, and great collaborations, most notably with Ian Eaves in visions.